What is Intercompany Loan?

 Challenges

 - Lack of documentation can cause the loan to be treated as an investment by one entity into another.
-Now, this has serious tax implications than the mere lending part.
+Now, this has more serious tax implications than the mere lending part.
 Hence, documentation of the loan arrangement is also a tough task to deal with.

-- Normally, intercompany loan agreements are made to avoid the bank spreads.
-To evaluate the outcome of the arrangement, we are concerned with the two things.
+- Normally, intercompany loan agreements are made to avoid bank spreads.
+To evaluate the outcome of the arrangement, we are concerned with two things.
 The first thing is savings due to avoidance of bank spreads, and the second thing is the administrative costs involved in the arrangement.
 If the former exceeds the latter, the agreement is profitable.
 However, if the latter exceeds the first, there is the possibility of uninvited troubles.

 When are they Useful?